cookieofcode/LabAssistVision/README.md

 [![Image of demonstration not loaded yet.
 See the demonstration video below.](./teaser.gif)](https://youtu.be/-usFovY6nD8)

-A demonstration video in full length is available at https://youtu.be/-usFovY6nD8
+A demonstration video in full length is available at https://youtu.be/-usFovY6nD8. *Note that the video's quality is limited due to the simultaneous use of the color camera for tracking and mixed reality capture.*

 ### Key Features